 QUESTION 1: What is the primary focus of your website?

-What you’re wanting when asking this question, is a broad theme your website focuses on.
+What you want when asking this question is a broad theme your website focuses on.
 It’s just a few words and can be used to classify your website.

-It’s okay if you have multiple topics under your primary focus if they tie together.
+It’s okay to have multiple topics under your primary focus if they tie together.
 The site Interactive Health covers nutrition, fitness, and healthy eating.
 All of these can follow under health.

-For some websites this may be tricky.
-Mainly, because they’re still trying to figure out what they want to be when they grow up.
-With the search engines it is important that your website has a clear direction of what it is trying to accomplish.
+For some websites, this may be tricky.
+Mainly because they’re still trying to figure out what they want to be when they grow up.
+With the search engines, it’s crucial your website has a clear direction of what it is trying to accomplish.

 (1) Select just one primary focus and cut out the others